HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-12-continuous-releases.md

 Moving to continuous releases has been amazing.

+The big benefit is that nobody has to do manual releases any more.
+Before we had this system, changelogs had to be assembled and written by hand, which meant reading the commit log since the last release.
+This is both boring and prone to error -- in the past, a release might contain multiple changes, and it was easy to overlook or forget something in the changelog.
+No more!

-Our releases happen much more quickly.
+Another benefit is that our releases happen much more quickly.
 Rather than waiting for somebody to do it manually, every patch is available as soon as our tests confirm it's okay.
 If something's been merged, it's either available for download, or it will be very shortly.

+Releasing more often means each individual release is much smaller, which makes it much easier to find the source of bugs or regressions.
+If somebody finds a bug, we can trace it to a specific release (and corresponding pull request), and there's a relatively small amount of code to inspect.

 Automation also makes our release process more reliable.
 Manual steps have scope for error, and we've had a few dodgy releases in the past.
 This process has cut over 100 releases near flawlessly.

-Because we have one release per pull request, we're doing smaller releases as well.
-This means we have much better changelogs -- in the past, a release might contain multiple changes, and it was easy to overlook or forget something.
-No more!
-It's also made new bugs easier to find.
-When a user reports a new bug, we can trace it to a specific release (and corresponding PR), and there's a relatively small amount of code to inspect.

 Finally, every contributor gets to make a release.
-If you submit a patch, your change is available immediately, and it's entirely your work.
+If you submit a patch that gets accepted, your change is available immediately, and it's entirely your work.
 This may have no tangible benefit, but it gives off nice fuzzy feelings, especially for first-time contributors.
 (Speaking of which, we're always looking [for new contributors][contributors]!)